iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 ### Tab: Main Settings

 #### Wolf Smartset Account
-To connect to the Wolf Smartset server you need your `username` and `password` which you use also use to log in to the Wolf Smartset app or the [Wolf Smartset Portal](https://wolf-smartset.com).
+To connect to the Wolf Smartset server you need your `Username` and `Password` which you also use to log in to the Wolf Smartset app or the [Wolf Smartset Portal](https://wolf-smartset.com).

 #### Wolf Device

-Your Wolf account may be associated with multiple Wolf devices.
+Your Wolf account is associated with one ore more Wolf devices.
 Each device requires an individual ioBroker adapter instance.

 After first-time install you have to select a specific `Device` for each instance.
 As soon as you entered a valid username and password the `List of Wolf Devices` will be filled with the devices assigned to your account.
 After selecting the device from the list, click on  `USE THIS DEVICE` to confirm your selection.